cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 We will need to further research and design the best solution for our needs, before we can implement it.
 We should look into [`KInD`](https://github.com/kubernetes-sigs/kind) that seems to be suitable.
+Once the design is ready we will perform a meeting including Architects and Repository Owner.

 We will not implement the tests in bash scripts like we do in the `secrets-provider-for-k8s`.